-AdventureSmith founder and president Todd Smith details his Alaska’s Eastern Passages cruise aboard the historic 12-guest Catalyst after they embarked on a journey in the age of COVID-19.
-Learn about Alaska travel logistics, insight into the Catalyst bubble strategy and more.
+AdventureSmith Founder and President Todd Smith details his Alaska’s Eastern Passages cruise aboard the historic 11-guest Catalyst after they embarked on a journey in the age of COVID-19.
+Are cruises to Alaska safe?
+Learn about my personal experience, Alaska travel logistics, insight into the Catalyst bubble strategy and more.
 Please note the state of Alaska travel logistics mentioned below were in effect in August of 2020, please contact us for further details and updates on Alaska travel at the present time.

 As a veteran expedition leader with hundreds of cruises under my belt, I had never experienced such solitude and wilderness.
 While wilderness is the hallmark of any Alaska small ship expedition cruise, especially aboard a boutique cruise offered by a ship like the Catalyst, this year we truly had Alaska to ourselves.
 My experience is an insight into what the future of cruising holds and can act as a primer for travelers seeking to embark on an Alaska small ship cruise next summer, in 2021.

 The Logistics of Arriving to Alaska Amid COVID-19

 - Flying to Alaska from California was easy.
 The airports were uncrowded, making social distancing easy.
 Everyone wore masks and Alaska Airlines kept an open row on the planes (visit Alaska Airlines for the latest updates).

 - The State of Alaska is taking the pandemic seriously and had stringent entry and travel requirements at the time of my voyage.
 All non-residents like me had to arrive with a negative coronavirus PCR (polymerase chain reaction) test no older than 72 hours (3 days).
 Learn more about PCR tests on the FDA website.